The Best Road Bike Helmets of 2017

 The aesthetic appeal of a helmet is subjective because, as they say, beauty is in the eye of the beholder.
 The look of aero helmets, in particular, is a polarizing topic in cycling.
 Many of the helmets we tested have design features not taken into account in our other rating metrics.
 This is where we give helmets credit for features like rubber sunglass holders, storage bags, and, yes, our take on aesthetic appeal.

 The Specialized Airnet scores a perfect 10 for its classic look and integrated soft visor.
 The Airnet comes with two sets of pads; one of which has a built-in soft visor that looks like a traditional cycling cap worn under the helmet.
 This feature helps to keep the sun out of our eyes and deflects rain from sunglasses on a wet ride.
-In addition, the Airnet has rubber sunglass grippers on the front and rear vents to provide a secure, convenient storage option for glasses during long climbs.
+Also, the Airnet has rubber sunglass grippers on the front and rear vents to provide a secure, convenient storage option for glasses during long climbs.

 The Smith Overtake also scores high, due to the use of Koroyd in place of thick EPS foam.
 Koroyd is a honeycomb-like composite structure that Smith claims will absorb impact more effectively than EPS.
 The Overtake uses EPS, but is able to decrease the thickness of the EPS panels by using Koroyd.
 The result is a sleek, low-profile helmet.
 The Overtake also has a molded shell that accommodates storage of the Smith sunglasses on top of the helmet.